Translation from Georgian language, translation into Georgian language

 Writing system: Georgian alphabet.

-Official language in:
+Official status Official language in: Georgia.

 Georgian (kartuli ena) is the official language of Georgia, a country in the Caucasus.